On the Optimization Landscape of Dynamic Output Feedback Linear Quadratic Control: dLQR Cost under Different Similarity Transformations

 Similarly, by the definition of $\mathscr{T}_T(\mK)$ in~\eqref{eq:similarity-transformation}, one has

 Therefore, by \eqref{eq.cost_in_P}, we have

 which completes the proof. \end{proof}

-In the proof above, we have used the Lyapunov equation \eqref{eq.lyapunov_equation} for $P_{\mK}$ to derive $J(\mathscr{T}_T(\mK))$ in \eqref{eq.cost_transformation}.
-We can also start with the Lyapunov equation \eqref{eq.lyapunov_equation_sigma} for $\Sigma_{\mK}$.
-Unsurprisingly, this leads to the same result in \eqref{eq.cost_transformation}; the interested reader can refer to Appendix~\ref{appendix.new_proof} for details.
-Proposition \ref{prop.similarity_variance} shows that the \texttt{dLQR} cost varies with different similarity transformations.
-This result is also not surprising considering the facts that the initial state estimation $\xi_0$ is assumed to follow a fixed distribution and that the similarity transformation implies a coordinate change of the internal controller state.
-If the controller coordinate changes while its initial state estimates do not change, this essentially leads to a different dynamic controller~\eqref{eq.dynamic_controller}, which naturally results in a different \texttt{dLQR} cost value.
+Proposition \ref{prop.similarity_variance} characterizes how the \texttt{dLQR} cost varies with similarity transformations.
+The initial controller state~$\xi_0$~is~assumed to follow a fixed distribution and the similarity transformation implies a coordinate change of the internal controller state.
+If the controller coordinate changes while its initial~state does not change, this leads to a different controller~\eqref{eq.dynamic_controller}, which naturally results in a different \texttt{dLQR} cost value.